Fuguety/College-UPSA/README.md

 **Everything is separated in folders for better understanting**

 - Tecnologia Moviles -> uses C# language, codes made to mobile apps
- > Exercise 1: Plays with arrays and right them on a Json file </br>
+ > Exercise 1: Plays with arrays and writes them on a Json file </br>
  > Exercise 2: Simulates a 'data_base' of a university (create student/professor and assign them to class subject)